FedeClaudi/pyinspect/README.md

 >**PRO TIP:** if you don't pass a search name to `pyinspect.search` (e.g. `pyinspect.find(Console)`), `pyinspect.search` will print **all** functions and methods.

-## When you can't remember what a function does
+## When you can't remember what a function doesclear
 Okay, you've found the function you need, that's great. *But how does it work?*
 You could open a the file where it's defined, scroll down to it etc... but this `pyinspect`, the package for lazy programmers!
 Instead of going thruogh that hastle why not printing the function's code directly to your terminal with a simple command: